Carolina Panthers vs. Washington Football Team NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Carolina and its opponents have gone over the current 43-point total in three of 10 games this season.
+- Carolina and its opponents have combined to put up more than 43 points in three of 10 games this season.

 - The two teams combine to average 41.1 points per game, 1.9 less than the over/under in this contest.